-The development of pest resistance to insecticides has played an exceedingly important role in the increasing difficulties encountered in pest control in an agro-ecosystems.
+The development of pest resistance to insecticides has played an exceedingly important role in the increasing difficulties encountered in pest control in agro-ecosystems.
 Plant defenses have generally been assumed to be constitutive, being always expressed in the plant.
 Recently it has come to be realized that induced responses reduce insect survival, reproductive output as well as the performance of the pest, so that the plant benefits from such responses.
-It is an important component of integrated pest management, which can be triggered by biotic or abiotic elicitors, can be used very effectively when combined with selective pesticides and induced resistance technique.
+It is an important component of integrated pest management, which can be triggered by biotic or abiotic elicitors, and can be used very effectively when combined with selective pesticides and induced resistance techniques.
 Plants often increase their resistance to herbivores by locally increasing the production of defensive compounds at the site of damage, as well as systemically on undamaged leaves (Karban and Baldwin, 1997).

 Major cereal crops are known for its higher silicon accumulation ability including rice through an active process (Hodson et al., 2005; Ma et al., 2006).
-Despite that silicon was not a part of an essential element but has significant role in both biotic and abiotic stresses.
-One of the major mechanisms of Si-mediated plant resistance was the physical barrier through silicon deposition in epidemic cells to prevent the entry of invading insect, pest and pathogens.
-Many plant secondary metabolic compounds have a dominant role in defense against herbivores, pests and pathogens which are resistance to biotic stress (Bennett and Wallsgrove, 1994).
+Despite that silicon was not a part of an essential element but has a significant role in both biotic and abiotic stresses.
+One of the major mechanisms of Si-mediated plant resistance was the physical barrier through silicon deposition in epidemic cells to prevent the entry of invading insects, pests and pathogens.
+Many plant secondary metabolic compounds have a dominant role in defense against herbivores, pests and pathogens which are resistant to biotic stress (Bennett and Wallsgrove, 1994).
 Both PAL and PPO enzyme activities involved in biosynthesis of phytoalexins, phenols, and lignins that can restrict the development of herbivorous insects (Subbarao and Towers, 1990).
 The present findings revealed that PPO and PAL activities triggered by stem borer infestation, but a rhythmic up and down activity pattern was observed in case of PPO at the time points particularly in resistant infested plants.
-Generally, the PPO activity increased in SB infestation alone, but the increases were prominent in without Si and with SB plants as compared with Si and SB plant.
+Generally, the PPO activity increased in SB infestation alone, but the increases were prominent in without Si and with SB plants as compared with Si and SB plants.
 It indicates that Si alters PAL and PPO activities, and confers increased resistance to herbivores (Ye et al. 2013).
-Silicon confers stress either through physical barrier or by triggering the chemical resistance mechanism.
+Silicon confers stress either through physical barriers or by triggering the chemical resistance mechanism.
 Silicon amendment to ragi plants much reduced the feeding ability of pink stem borer Sesamia inferens (Walker) through modulation of leaf sheaths silicification.
 It also induces the chemical defense system by influencing the defense-related enzymes, syntheses of secondary metabolites, and concentrations of malondialdehyde, total phenol and soluble protein in a leaf sheath of infested susceptible (Suvra) and resistant (HR-379) ragi plants.
 Inclusion of silicon encouraged the increase of H2O2 concentration and suppressed the malondialdehyde concentration in both infested susceptible and resistant varieties.
 Superoxide dismutase, catalase and peroxidase activities were higher in both the varieties amended with silicon than in non-amended stem borer infested plants.
 Stem borer infestation activated synthases for secondary metabolites, phenylalanine ammonia-lyase, β-1,3-glucanase and total phenol in silicon amended plants, but performance of polyphenol oxidase and soluble protein content was lower in Si-amended plants than in non-amended plants (Jadhao and Rout,2020).

 Screening for resistance to insect pests: The ability to develop insect-resistant cultivars, use of